codinasion-archive/codinasion-programme/CONTRIBUTING.md

 #### Create a new issue

-If you wanna add or modify Codinasion content, [search if an issue already exists](https://github.com/codinasion/codinasion-programme/issues).
+If you want to add or modify Codinasion content, [search if an issue already exists](https://github.com/codinasion/codinasion-programme/issues).
 If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/codinasion/codinasion-programme/issues/new/choose).

 #### Solve an issue